Burt Ward: Charity work

 In 1994, Ward and his wife, Tracy Posner Ward, founded a charitable organization called Gentle Giants Rescue and Adoptions, Inc., which rescues giant-breed dogs such as Great Danes and some smaller-breed dogs.
+All of the dogs are socialized, behaviorally trained, and live communally together in the couples home.
+In a 2018 interview Ward stated the couple has a special permit from the city and have a minimum of 50 dogs in their home at all times.
 Their work with the organization has been featured in such outlets as People magazine, ASPCA Animal Watch, Hard Copy, Inside Edition, and Entertainment Tonight.
 Ward was also seen in an episode of Animal Planet's Adoption Tales.
+In 2024 Ward received the President's Lifetime Achievement Award and the United Nations Association of the United States of America Humanitarian Award, for rescuing over 15,500 dogs.

 Business activity

-Burt has also created a company, Gentle Giants, which sells dog and cat food.
+Ward has also created a company, Gentle Giants, which sells dog and cat food, Ward has claimed the food has doubled the average lifespan of their rescued giant breed dogs, with two of them living to 24 and 27 respectively.
+All the profits from the food go back to his dog rescue organization.